okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/quickstart/register-app/index.md

 title: Register your app
 ---

-In this section, we hook up your Okta org to the app that's going to use it for sign-in.
+In this section, you'll learn how to hook up your Okta org to the app that's going to use it for sign-in.
 To tell Okta about the app, and to collect the pieces of information you need to integrate into your app, you use the Developer Console's app screen.

 For simplicity, in this run-through let's assume that your app is a web app, i.e., a server-side app, and that you want to use the Okta-hosted sign-in page, rather than implement or host your own sign-in page.